 For years we had heard rumors via Japanese Wikipedia and other Japanese sites that an issue of Weekly Jump released shortly before Dragon Ball Z Movie 5’s premier in 1991 featured battle powers for the members of Coola’s Armored Squad.
 The anime guidebook Son Goku Densetsu confirms that there was an issue of Weekly Jump that displayed Toriyama’s character designs for the Armored Squad along with background information on the characters not revealed in the movie (such as the names of their home planets), but it says nothing of battle powers.
 Chinese Dragon Ball fan Queller tracked down this fabled Jump issue, Weekly Shōnen Jump No. 25, 1991.
 Thanks to him, we can now share images confirming that the issue’s feature on the Armored Squad did in fact include the long-rumored battle powers for them.

-The very first issue of V-Jump (released 12 December 1990) featured a page on the battle powers of the characters during the early portion of the battle with Freeza.
-At this time, the manga was up to the point where Freeza transforms into his third form.
+The very first issue of V-Jump from late 1990 — the actual debut issue from its first (of two) trial runs before more formally launching as a monthly magazine in 1993 — featured a page on the battle powers of the characters during the early portion of the battle with Freeza.
+At this time, the manga around the point where Freeza transforms into his third form.
 Besides listing some of the battle powers stated in the manga, such as Freeza being at 530,000 in his first form, the page gives a few new battle powers.
-Vegeta is pegged at 250,000, making him almost ten times as strong as he was before recovering from his fight with Recoom.
+Vegeta is pegged at 250,000, making him almost ten times as strong as he was before recovering from his fight with Reacoom.
 Meanwhile, Gohan is said to be 200,000 normally, but it notes that he can get far stronger, so it gives his overall battle power as simply “?”.

 Kuririn is said to be 75,000, much stronger than during the fight with Gurd when it was only “over 10,000”.
 This touches on an unresolved issue from the manga: before beginning to fight Freeza, Vegeta says that both Gohan and Kuririn’s battle powers are steadily rising.
 As a half Saiyan, Gohan gets stronger each time he recovers from the brink of death, but why would Kuririn be getting constantly stronger?
 Does he improve that much simply by fighting with strong enemies, or does the power-up he received from the Eldest take awhile before it takes full effect?